 Stock Market Basics

 Stocks are bought and sold throughout the day on a stock exchange.
 The two stock exchanges in the United States are the New York Stock Exchange and the NASDAQ.
 For this reason, the price of a share of a stock goes up and down depending on the demand.
-Stock prices can, therefore, be affected by corporate earnings, public relations announcements, and the health of the U.S. economy overall.
+Individual stock prices are affected by corporate earnings and public relations announcements.
+All stocks are affected by the health of the U.S. economy overall.

 Therefore, you can make money from stocks in two ways: from dividend payments, or by selling it when the price of the stock goes up.
 You can also lose your entire investment if the stock price plummets.

 Third, the founders may wish to cash in on their years of hard work.
 They award themselves large amounts of stock in an IPO, which is typically worth millions of dollars.
-Of course, they are prohibited from selling it right away.
-Furthermore, they don't want to sell their stock all at once, since this would be interpreted as a loss of confidence in the company.
-Over time, they can sell their stock.
+They are prohibited from selling it right away.
+They rarely sell all their stock at once, since this would be interpreted as a loss of confidence in the company.
+Instead, they sell it gradually over time.

-A third reason a company goes public is to allow the owners to diversify their financial portfolio.
-In other words, they don't have all their personal finances tied up with their companies.
+A fourth reason a company goes public is to allow the owners to diversify their financial portfolio.
+It is risky for them to have all their personal finances tied up with their companies.